Walz / Lafayette Electrick

 Walz / Lafayette Electrick user manual

 The Walz camera brand shows little in an online search.
-It is mentioned on the fly as both a manufacturer and distributor with no hard evidence to either.
-From my two decades of dealing with Japanese corporations, I can vouch that they excel in record keeping, so the lack of information here is odd.
-I inclined to believe that Walz was a distributor, as the company is known for photography accessories and trinkets, such as filters, light meters, hoods, lens covers, timers, and alike.
-A manufacturer would have concentrated on the main line, cameras, rather than spread thinly on accessories.
+It is mentioned on the fly as both a manufacturer and distributor, with no hard evidence to support either fact.
+With Japanese camera brands, it is either that there is no information online or in print, or a search returns dozens of articles.
+I am inclined to believe that Walz was a distributor, as the company is known for selling photography accessories and trinkets, such as filters, light meters, hoods, lens covers, timers, and similar items.
+A manufacturer would have concentrated on the main line, cameras, rather than spreading itself too thinly on accessories.

-The camera Walz line shows a few early folders as at 1952, thereafter TLR and rangefinders till 1960.
-A total of 26 models, all look like siblings of the same flock.
-Most carry the Walz brand, where the Walz Envoy is most known, while others such as the Lafayette Electrick differ.
-The Lafayette moniker could be a brand dedicated to a specific US distributor.
+The Walz line camera shows a few early folders as of 1952, followed by TLR and rangefinders until 1960.
+A total of 26 models, all of which look like chips of the same flock.
+Most carry the Walz brand, with the Walz Envoy being the most well-known, while others, such as the Lafayette Electrick, differ.
+The Lafayette was made for Lafayette Radio, a long-defunct electronics distributor in New York.

-The Electrick is an epitome of a rangefinder of the 60s.
+The Electrick is an epitome of a 1960s rangefinder.
 It is about the size of the Yashica Electro line, but heavier.
 Much heavier.
-It weighs some 200 gr (app 7 oz.) over the average of this class.
+It weighs approximately 200 grams (about 7 oz.) more than the average of this class.
 Introduced in 1960, together with its’ twin and the Automat 44 TLR, it was the last of the Walz line.

 The camera falls nicely in the hand, should you ignore the unexpected weight.
-The viewer is on the left, making it easy for shooters like me, using the right eye.
-It is a minor issue but can be annoying if the window is in the middle or at the right.
-An easy-to-reach winding lever, complemented with a self-setting exposure counter clicks to zero upon closing the back.
+The viewer is positioned on the left, making it easy for shooters like me, who use their right eye.
+It is a minor issue, but it can be annoying if the window is positioned in the middle or at the right.
+An easy-to-reach winding lever, complemented with a self-setting exposure counter, clicks to zero upon closing the back.

 A wide and bright viewer with a parallax frame, together with an easy-to-read meter display within the viewer.
 A second meter display is on the middle top cover.
 The prominent selenium light meter lens is nicely positioned at the front, in line with the finder windows, giving it a well-balanced look.
-All it takes is to set the shutter speed and thereafter set the aperture so the meter needle, at the internal or external display, to meet the red mark there.
+All it takes is to set the shutter speed and thereafter set the aperture so that the meter needle, at the internal or external display, aligns with the red mark.
 But not so fast.

 The said setting dials are mounted towards the end of the lens assembly.
 Designers had in mind thin and gentle fingers.
 I found it difficult to move one ring without the other following suit.
 Guess it takes getting used to it.

-Distance dial is at the by the body, operated by the left hand.
-The travel is on the scant side, a bit longer travel could make focusing easier.
+The distance dial is by the body, operated by the left hand.
+The travel is on the scant side; a bit longer travel could make focusing easier.
 Markings are both in feet and meters, with the depth of field marked by it.
 The self-timer lever hides underneath the lens barrel.

-Rewind release and crank are at the bottom, where the crank folds into the bottom plate.
-This leaves the top uncluttered.
+The rewind release and crank are located at the bottom, where the crank folds into the bottom plate, keeping the top uncluttered.
 The back opens via a latch on the side, revealing a typical film track with a permanent take-off spool.

-Back to weight, it looks as if the makers planned this camera to be impact-resistant.
-Else I see no reason for the weight.
-The back cover is made of steel while the rest probably aluminum alloy, but a lot of it.
+Regarding weight, it appears that the makers designed this camera to be impact-resistant.
+Otherwise, I see no reason for the weight.
+The back cover is made of steel while the rest is probably aluminum alloy, but a lot of it.

 List number | 15310 |